 If you’re looking for an auto loan with flexibility and easy repayment options, you’ll want to consider a loan through Ally Bank.
 These car loans are versatile, covering accessible vehicles and commercial vehicles that many other lenders avoid.
 Plus, with five different payment methods and a free app to help you manage your loan, Ally Bank auto loans are designed with your convenience in mind.

-Ally Bank offers many different services, including credit cards, home mortgages, and auto loans.
+Ally Bank offers numerous services, including credit cards, home mortgages, and auto financing.
 In fact, Ally Bank, a subsidiary of Ally Financial, has provided auto loans since 1919.
 Ally serves over 18,000 dealerships and four million customers throughout the United States.

 Car loans through Ally come with several benefits, including the option to sell back your vehicle to the bank and a balloon payment option for lower monthly payments.
 However, you can only get these loans by buying from a dealership that partners with Ally, so while there’s some limitation, these loans may still be a good fit for you.

 Ally Bank Auto Loan Application Requirements

 You’ll need to apply for an Ally auto loan through the dealership where you’ll be buying your car.
-To streamline the process, make sure that you have all of the standard documents and information that auto loans require:
+To streamline the process, make sure that you have all the standard documents and information that auto loans require:

 - Personal information, like your mailing address, email address, and Social Security number

 - Income information, including your annual gross income and contact information for your current employer

 The dealership will also need to supply information about the vehicle you’re buying, but you should decide how much you’ll want to finance and what monthly payments you can afford.